albar965/littlenavconnect-manual/src/en/START.rst

 For X-Plane you need the *Little Xpconnect* plugin.

-*Little Navconnect* for Windows is a 32-bit application and was tested with Windows 7, Windows 8, Windows 10 (32-bit and 64-bit).

-The macOS and Linux versions are both 64-bit and were tested with macOS Sierra and Ubuntu Linux.

 .. note:: *Little Navconnect* is bundled with the *Little Navmap* download.

 Updating